kununu-labs/gray/README.md

     <img src="/img/color.jpg" class="grayscale grayscale-fade">
     ```

+5. If you are using Modernizr already, make sure that the [required feature detects](https://github.com/karlhorky/gray#how-it-works) are included in your build.

-5. Revel in your absolute and utter awesomeness.
+6. Revel in your absolute and utter awesomeness.

 ## Caveats